Materialise and Proponent Lift Off with Historic Deal

 Did you know that over four million pieces make up the Airbus A380?
 Normally, an intricate supply chain of manufacturers is necessary to get this machine off the ground, and aftermarket supply can often get complicated and costly.
 But additive manufacturing (AM) is on course to change all of that.

-Partnering with Proponent, the world’s largest independent aerospace distribution company, gives us the chance to help both OEMs and MROs explore 3D printing as a complementary technology and benefit from its ability to produce on-demand part series.
+Partnering with Proponent, the world’s largest independent aerospace distribution company, gives us the chance to help both OEMs and MROs explore 3D printing for aerospace as a complementary technology and benefit from its ability to produce on-demand part series.

 “The usage of 3D printing in aerospace companies is typically governed by specialist engineering departments.
 The decision of when to opt for 3D printing is treated as a technical one.
 From our experience at Materialise, though, we know that the on-demand nature of 3D-printed parts can answer pains that are more felt in purchasing: sourcing and stocking legacy parts, managing total costs, speeding up lead times.
 So what we want to do, by partnering with Proponent, is to make 3D printing more accessible,” explains Rico Engelman, Materialise’s Business Development Manager for Aerospace.